 In summary, the proposed repair and maintenance activities are a permitted use in wetlands under the Coastal Act and the project will avoid all permanent impacts.
-All temporary impacts will be mitigated.
+All temporary impacts have been minimized to the maximum extent feasible and adequaate mitigation will be provided.
 Under these parameters, the proposal is consistent with Section 30233 of the Act.
 Therefore, the Commission finds that, as proposed by the applicant and conditioned herein, the development is fully consistent with the cited resource protection policies of the Coastal Act.